evolute-pt/dbtransfer/README.md

 You have to create a properties file, like the ones in the examples.

 ## What needs to be done.. right away!
-Fix the ant compile, and enable Maven on the project.
+Improve the output, and enable Maven on the project.
 Feel free to help out!

 ## Sponsors